josh-stillman/devops-for-typescript-devs/README.md

 # Setup Secrets Manager

 Next, we need a place to store our secrets when we run our container in the cloud.
-Locally they're stored in .env, but we exclude that file in our docker ignore for security purposes.
+Locally they're stored in `.env`, but we exclude that file in our docker ignore for security purposes.

-AWS provides the Secrets Manager that allows us to store secrets and provide access to other AWS services.
-We'll create a single "Secret" in Secrets Manager that will store all of our secrets as JSON.
+[AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) allows us to store secrets in the cloud and provide access to other AWS services.
+We'll create a single "Secret" in Secrets Manager that will store all of our secrets as JSON key/value pairs.

-- Go to Secrets Manager and click Store a new secret
+- Go to Secrets Manager and click Store a new secret.
-- Select Other type of secret
+- Select Other type of secret.
 - Add the following secrets from your local `.env` file:
   - APP_KEYS
   - API_TOKEN_SALT